Introduction to Burlington, Vermont

 Burlington is known for its lively arts culture.
 The Vermont Symphony Orchestra is the oldest state-supported orchestra in the United States.
 Visual arts are highlighted at public galleries such as the Pine Street Art Works and the Firehouse Gallery.
 The Shelburne Museum spans 45 acres and features 37 buildings showcasing New England's proud pre-industrial traditions, such as the historic Lake Champlain Lighthouse, an old-fashioned covered bridge, furniture from the 18th and 19th centuries, and the remains of an old jail cell.
 Annual Burlington events include First Night, a large and varied celebration which begins during the afternoon of New Year's Eve and culminates with a midnight fireworks display.
 Outdoor recreation enthusiasts can enjoy Burlington's Bike Path, a 6.5 mile paved trail sitting mostly on a former railbed close to the lakeshore and extending from one end of the city to the other.
 The trail passes through the revitalized Waterfront, and through the city's beach, campground and residential areas, before it connects to a similar path through South Burlington.
 The hope is to eventually have a continuous trail to the Canadian border.

 There are no major league professional sports teams in Vermont.
 Burlington, however, has a couple of minor-league pro teams.
 The Vermont Lake Monsters (formerly the Vermont Expos) of the New York-Penn League are a class single-A baseball club affiliated with Major League Baseball's Washington Nationals.
 The team plays on the campus of UVM at Centennial Field.
-Burlington is also home to a newly-formed professional basketball franchise, the Vermont Frost Heaves of the American Basketball Association.
-The team is beginning its inaugural season in the fall of 2006 and will be splitting its home games between Burlington's Memorial Auditorium and the Auditorium in Barre, Vermont.
+Burlington is also home to the Vermont Frost Heaves of the American Basketball Association.

 Collegiate sports can be found at the University of Vermont, whose Catamounts participate in the NCAA's Division I America East Conference.
 The school's primary spectator sports are basketball, soccer, lacrosse, and hockey.
 The UVM ski teams, however, have had a tradition of success, laying claim to a long run of national championships.